HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/xposed-channel.md

 Although the `key` of callback event D is the same as that of callback event C, their Host Apps are different, so they can exist at the same time.

-Callback event E is in another Activity, although the `key` of callback event F and callback event E is the same, but they are not the same Host App, so they can exist at the same time.
+Callback event E is in another **Activity**, although the `key` of callback event F and callback event E is the same, but they are not the same Host App, so they can exist at the same time.

 In summary, the final callback events B, C, D, E, and F can all be created successfully.